The Best Baby Cribs

 Ease of Setup

-Many of the cribs were similar in their parts, instructions, and design.
-Heck, some probably even came from the same manufacturing plant.
-However, there was variation in how easy they were to assemble.
-The Babyletto cribs were challenging, and the Hudson took over an hour to put together with poor instructions and backward pictures, which resulted in us starting over.
-The Storkcraft Equinox 3-in-1 was the quickest set up with a time of just under 30 minutes and simple instructions.
+Many of the cribs were similar in parts, instructions, and design.
+We suspect some probably come from the same manufacturing plant.
+However, there was variation in assembly difficulties.
+The Babyletto cribs were more challenging than most, and the Hudson took over an hour to put together with poor instructions and backward pictures, which required us to start over.
+The Storkcraft Equinox 3-in-1 was the quickest setup with a time of just under 30 minutes and extremely simple instructions.
 The parts are labeled well, as are the pictures in the instruction guide.
-The Graco Benton 4-1 also is a quick setup with an assembly time of 32 minutes, though this option is probably easier with two people for some parts.
+The Graco Benton 4-1 is also a quick setup with an assembly time of 32 minutes, though this option is probably easier with two people.
 The Dream on Me Ashton had mislabeled pieces that threw us off for a while and added time to the assembly resulting in 47 minutes from start to finish.
 Most were all under an hour, but only a few were closer to 30 minutes.
-On the upside, they all came with the wrench you need for setup, and typically you only need to assemble them once or twice.
+On the upside, they all came with a wrench for setup, and typically you only need to assemble them once or twice.